Bank-loan default case: CBI books director, CEO of Golden Jubilee Hotels | Law-Order

 The CBI has booked Arjun Singh Oberoi, director, Golden Jubilee Hotels, along with its CEO and managing director Laxmi Narayan Sharma, in connection with alleged cheating in a loan default of over Rs 1,285 crore in a consortium of seven banks led by the Bank of Baroda, officials said on Thursday.

-The agency has also carried out searches at various locations in Hyderabad in connection with the case, they added.
+The agency has also carried out searches at three locations in Hyderabad and Delhi, including the residence of Oberoi, in connection with the case, they added.

 Oberoi is also the managing director of EIH Limited, which runs hotel chains Oberoi, Trident and Maidens.